cbartram/kraken-frontend/docs/api/using.md

 Services leverage the software design pattern of dependency injection.
 This is the exact same pattern adopted by RuneLite to ensure that plugins get exactly what they need to run from RuneLite and nothing more.
-As the developer you will declare to your script what you need from the Kraken API and the dependencies will be directly injected into your script at runtime.
+As the developer you will declare to your script what you need from the Kraken API, and the dependencies will be directly injected into your script at runtime.
 Dependency injection ensures that your script classes remain lightweight, testable, and easy to debug.

 The Service API paradigm is useful for static widgets or global game entities, for example:

-- Bank interface - There is only a single bank interface to open, close, and set withdrawal modes on
+- Bank interface – There is only a single bank interface to open, close, and set withdrawal modes on
-- Prayers - A finite amount of static prayer widgets
+- Prayers – A finite number of static prayer widgets
-- Spells - A fixed amount of in-game spells
+- Spells – A fixed number of in-game spells
 - UI - Static utilities for calculating UI element bounds
 - etc...